 "A flame produces far less light than electricity for the reader, but so much more pleasure for the diner."
 Meathead

 I am going to be politically correct here, which is to say I am going to be polite to my friends who love their electric grills.
 I am not going to insult them by saying they have made the wrong choice.
-But I am going to try to prevent those of you who are shopping, I am searching for words here, from a horrible mistake.
+But I am going to try to prevent those of you who are shopping --I am searching for words here -- from making a horrible mistake.

-If you look hard, I suppose you can find some redeeming features.
+If I look hard, I suppose I can find some redeeming features.
 Before you buy be sure to read my article: How to Buy a Grill for tips on thinks to consider when buying any grill.

 Easy start.
-Throw the switch and electric grills are up to temp in five minutes or so.
+Throw the switch and electric grills are up to temperature in five minutes or so.

 Temperature control.
 Just turn the dial.
 Alas, they rarely get above 400°F, so don't expect to do steakhouse steaks with a rich dark sear.
 And electrics with actual thermostats with temperature settings cost more.